Snowbird Car Shipping

 Florida

 Florida is the snowbird capital of America and the most popular snowbird destination because it's warmer in winter (year-round sunshine), has lower taxes, and has an elaborate retirement infrastructure.
+Age 60+ is the predominant demographic of snowbirds in Florida, with over 44,504 net gains from retirees in 2023.

 Arizona: Warm, Dry Winter and Active Retirement Communities